owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 This document provides a complete walk-through for installing ownCloud on Ubuntu 12.04 LTS Server with Apache and MySQL.
-It also provides guidelines for installing it on some other distributions, It also provides guidelines for installing it on other distributions, webservers and database systems.
+It also provides guidelines for installing it on other distributions, webservers and database systems.